JeremyRubin/utxos.org/content/implementations.md

 This page serves to mark the differences between these versions.

+OP_CHECKTEMPLATEVERIFY is in some places (e.g., archives) referred to as OP_SECURETHEBAG or OP_CHECKOUTPUTSHASHVERIFY as working names for the technique while under development while under development.

 ## OP_NOP4 Softfork

 This is currently the favored implementation and deployment of `OP_CHECKTEMPLATEVERIFY`.